felangel/bloc/docs/coreconcepts.md

 ### State Changes

-Unlike when creating the `CounterCubit`, rather than defining functions to trigger state changes, we need to override `mapEventToState`.
+Unlike using `CounterCubit` directly where we define functions to trigger state changes, using `Bloc` requires us to instead override `mapEventToState`.
 This will be responsible for converting any incoming events into one or more outgoing states.

 ```dart
 enum CounterEvent { increment }